Permutation Weighting: Experiments

-Figure~\ref{fig:lalonde_sim} shows the IRMSE of a variety of state-of-the-art weighting estimators on this simulated benchmark.
-With just a simple weighting estimator (the most direct test of the performance of a set of weights) only weights generated by permutation weighting out-perform the raw, unweighted data in terms of IRMSE.
+Figure~\ref{fig:lalonde_sim} shows the IRMSE of a variety of weighting estimators on this simulated benchmark.
+Only weights generated by permutation weighting out-perform the raw, unweighted data in terms of IRMSE.
 All models reduce bias relative to the raw, unweighted dose-response, but induce unacceptably large variance as they do so.
 When a logistic regression is used as the classifier, PW performs better than no weighting by just half a percent in terms of IRMSE (as it does not greatly reduce bias).
 When a boosted model is used, however, this gap grows substantially, with PW outperforming the raw estimates by around 25\% -- the only substantial improvement in accuracy among these estimators.
 As the earlier simulations have shown, using a boosting model to estimate a standard propensity score does not perform well, increasing IRMSE relative to the unweighted estimate.
-It's also worth noting the much reduced standard errors on the estimates of IRMSE from the permutation weighting models.
-Many other methods have very unstable performance, sometimes performing well and other times performing very poorly.
-Permutation weighting does not suffer from this same instability, performing consistently well.
-While the rank order among methods remains essentially unchanged when an outcome model is incorporated into the estimator (see appendix~\ref{app:lalonde_extra}), the differences in performance are reduced substantially due to the quality of the estimator of the outcome model.
-We additionally provide a replication of \citet{dube2018monopsony} in appendix~\ref{app:monopsony}.
+It's also worth noting the much reduced variability around the estimates of IRMSE from the permutation weighting models relative to other methods which often have very unstable performance characteristics.
+Rank ordering among methods remains largely unchanged when an outcome model is incorporated (see appendix~\ref{app:lalonde_extra}).